-A downright effect of BlockChain adoption is the reduction of transaction costs as financial institutions and other third parties that stablish credibility are not required plus the elimination of payment delays.
+A downright effect of BlockChain adoption is the reduction of transaction costs, as financial institutions and other third parties that establish credibility are not required, as well as the elimination of payment delays.

 - Bloomberg, Kharif, BlockChain once seen as a corporate cure-all suffers slowdown, 2018. link

-Business Wire, BlockChain-as-a-Service (BaaS) Market Outlook to 2025: Growth, Trends, Companies, 2020. link
+- Business Wire, BlockChain-as-a-Service (BaaS) Market Outlook to 2025: Growth, Trends, Companies, 2020. link

-McKinsey & Company.
+- McKinsey & Company.
 Ashutosh, Hastings, Murnane, Neuhaus, Automation in Logistics: Big Opportunity, Bigger Uncertainty, 2019. link

-SmartContracts Allow for Near Automated Agreements: Smart Contract allow the settings, triggers and execution of pre-planned supply orders and transportation services under conditions set out in pre-set agreements between the parties involved.
+Smart Contracts: Allow for Near Automated Agreements: Smart Contracts allow the settings, triggers and execution of pre-planned supply orders and transportation services under conditions outlined in pre-set agreements between the parties involved.
 For example, when a product is above a quantity in stock, or an order has just been closed with a supplier or customer.

 Sources: CETMO and “Impacte de les KETs en la digitalització dels diferents àmbits del transport”, CENIT-CINESI – December 2020